Swans' 2012 lineup. Michael Gira is in the cowboy hat.Swans

 , it is a double-disc set containing around two hours of music, and like The Seer

 , it has been highly acclaimed.
+It also climbed up to number 37 on the the Billboard 200.
 The absence of Jarboe (although she does make guest appearances on two songs on The Seer

 ) has altered their sound to an arguably less melodic style.